hassan-anees/hassananees/src/content/posts/enrich-your-unified-audit-log-with-purview-retention-policies.md

 *   Teams

-These logs are especially useful in forensic investigations when security teams need to correlate activities within the M365 suite and assess impact on business critical data.
+These logs are especially useful in forensic investigations when security teams need to correlate activities within the M365 suite to assess impact on business critical data.
 Attacks like Business Email Compromise (BEC) are common across industries making information coming from the UAL invaluable when investigating compromised accounts.

 You can access the UAL in following methods: